 The Clinic provides legal services to the Ottawa community.
 Staffed by lawyers and law students, the Clinic provides public legal education, legal advice, and representation at court for a variety of criminal, family and tenant-related matters.
-We also assist women who have been victims of violence in obtaining compensation.

 The Clinic exists for two purposes:

 - first, to provide legal services to the community, including providing legal education, advocacy and law reform for, and on behalf of, people of low income, members of historically disadvantaged groups, and students; and